ImgBotApp/InternetNL/detail/web/tls/https-exists/verdict/bad_en.md

-Website does not offer HTTPS.
+Your website does *not* offer HTTPS.